Public Records & Services in Colo

 Criminal Records

 The criminal records system in Story County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Story County Sheriff's Office and local police departments maintain these records, while the Iowa Division of Criminal Investigation provides statewide background checks.
 Residents can request criminal records through the Sheriff's Office or the Iowa Courts Online Search portal.
-The Iowa Bureau of Investigation offers additional resources for background checks and criminal history information.
+The Iowa Division of Criminal Investigation offers additional resources for background checks and criminal history information.

 Vital Records